basierend auf Bewertungen

 in the organism

-The released amino acids are then available for the anabolic (building, conversion in the organism into the body's own protein) and catabolic metabolism (energy, nitrogen).
+The released amino acids are then used for the anabolic (building, conversion in the organism into the body's own protein) and catabolic metabolism (energy, nitrogen).

 FREE SHIPPING